 To build iOS applications, Unity generates an Xcode project and then Xcode builds this project into the final application.
 This means that if you want to build an application locally, you must install Xcode.
 Xcode is only available for macOS, so if your development machine doesn’t run macOS, you can’t build an application locally.
-However, Unity Cloud Build can build applications for you which makes it possible for you to develop an iOS application on a non-macOS machine.
+However, Unity Build Automation can build applications for you which makes it possible for you to develop an iOS application on a non-macOS machine.

 To test your build on an iOS device, you need a free Apple ID.
 However, to distribute your app on the App Store, and to use services such as Game Center or In-App Purchases, you need to register with the Apple Developer Program.
 For more information about the differences between an Apple ID and Apple Developer Program membership, refer to the Apple’s documentation on Choosing a Membership.